 Now I need to make a list of chess GUI features I’d like to implement.
 And prioritize the list.
 Then start replacing the bogus buttons in the basic WPF application with chess buttons and chess features…

 Update a few weeks later: In case you’re wondering, I never pursued this.
-Went back to programming my chess engine (not a GUI).
+Went back to programming my chess engine instead of a GUI.